mustavikhan05/course-finder/tasks.md

 - [ ] Test with real NSU webpage to verify scraping works correctly
 - [x] Create test cases for various filter combinations (May 10, 2023)
 - [x] Add error handling for network issues or website changes (May 10, 2023)
+- [x] Create mock data for testing when actual website is unavailable (May 10, 2023)
+- [x] Test scraper with mock data to verify parsing logic (May 10, 2023)
 - [ ] Test full system operation for multiple refresh cycles
 - [ ] Refine display format based on actual data